lugafner/FreehandRasterGeoreferencer/README.md

 # Limitations

 - The plugin uses Qt to read and and manipulate a raster and is therefore limited to the formats supported by that library.
 That means almost none of the GDAL raster formats are supported and very large rasters should be avoided.
-Currently BMP, JPEG, PNG can be loaded.
+Currently BMP, JPEG, PNG, TIFF can be loaded.
 - There is limited support for changing CRS: If the CRS of the map changes, you will have to adjust georeferencing of the layer in the new CRS.
 - The raster layer added by this plugin does not have all the capabilities of a normal QGIS raster layer: It is limited to visualization and modification using the provided tools.
 However, a normal QGIS raster file, along with georerencing information, can be easily exported by the plugin and can be reloaded using the standard "Add Raster" functionality.